NixOS/rfcs/rfcs/0000-rfc-process.md

 ## What the process is

-In short, to get a major feature added to the Nix ecosystem, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into the Nix ecosystem.
+In short, to get a major feature added to the Nix ecosystem, one should first go throught the RFC process in order to improve the likelyhood of inclusion.
+Here are roughly the steps that one would take:

 * Fork the RFC repo https://github.com/NixOS/rfcs
 * Copy `0000-template.md` to `rfcs/0000-my-feature.md` (where